jasontbutcher/TPi/README.md

 https://www.controleverything.com/content/Humidity?sku=SI7021_I2CS

-This Sample code can be used with Raspberry pi.
+This Sample code can be used with Raspberry pi and Beaglebone Black.

 ##Java
 Download and install pi4j library on Raspberry pi.
 Steps to install pi4j are provided at: